-- 22. Connect a Condensate Trap (PN 295139) to the condensate drain spigot on the water heater flue outlet if the flue has a change of direction from horizontal to vertical or if there is a long vertical rise directly from the water heater. - Install a condensate drain line to the Condensate Trap.
+22. Connect the condensate drain spigot on the water heater flue outlet to the condensate manifold if the flue has a change of direction from horizontal to vertical or if there is a long vertical rise directly from the water heater.

-Refer to "Draining the Condensate" on page 35 and to "Condensate Trap and Condensate Drain Line" on page 36.
+Refer to "Draining the Condensate" on page 45 and to Figure 18- Condensate Trap and Condensate Drain Line on page 46.

-Refer to "Connections - Electrical" on page 50 electrical connection details and "Commissioning" on page 51 for the commissioning details of the water heater.
+Refer to "Connections - Electrical" on page 59 electrical connection details and "Commissioning" on page 62 for the commissioning details of the water heater.

-condensate drain spigot
+Condensate drain spigot